FC Krasnodar: WFC Krasnodar, FC Krasnodar-2 and FC Krasnodar-3

 A professional farm club called FC Krasnodar-2 was founded in 2013 and participated in the Russian Professional Football League (third tier).
 It was promoted to the second-tier Russian Football National League for the 2018–19 season, and formerly amateur FC Krasnodar-3 was licensed for the PFL.

 Youth academy

-FC Krasnodar owns a network of youth football schools spread over 20 cities in two Russian regions – Krasnodar Krai and Adygea.
+FC Krasnodar owns a network of youth football schools spread in four Russian regions – Krasnodar Krai, Adygea, Stavropol Krai and Kabardino-Balkaria.
 The main school is situated in the eastern part of Krasnodar.
 The Academy infrastructure includes 10 football fields, a 3000-seat stadium, a medical rehabilitation center, a swimming pool, a sauna, and a gym.
 There is also a dining room, an assembly hall, offices and hotel rooms for students' parents.

 The club owner Sergey Galitsky has stated that his goal is to compose the majority of the FC Krasnodar squad from locally trained players.